-GNC Committee Governance, Nominating and Compensation Committee its committees
+GNC Committee Governance, Nominating and Compensation Committee of Freehold committees

-Governance Agreement Governance Agreement between Freehold Royalties Ltd. and Rife Resources Management Ltd. dated
+Governance Agreement between Freehold Royalties Ltd. and Rife Resources Management Ltd. dated Governance Agreement

-December 31, 2010 which provides, among other things, rights to the Manager to nominate directors to the Board and rights to the Manager to have a Board observer present at meetings of the Board or
+December 31, 2010 which provides, among other things, rights to the Manager to nominate directors to the Board and rights to the Manager to have a Board observer present at meetings of the Board or its